laytenter/Insider-London/london/company-visits/index.md

 Insider London’s Company Visits are a unique opportunity for corporate groups and government officials looking for a rare behind-the-scenes experience, as well as for student groups looking to explore real-life thriving business models.
 Our visits provide an opportunity to make vital contacts and discover key challenges of the modern world in specific industries.

-E-mail [contact@insider-london.co.uk](mailto:contact@insider-london.co.uk) to choose from our extensive list of partners.
+E-mail [contact@insiderlondon.com](mailto:contact@insiderlondon.com) to choose from our extensive list of partners.
 With opportunities for a variety of groups, with sizes from 6-80 people, we will create a bespoke business programme for your precise professional or academic needs.

 Insider London’s Business Visits are a unique opportunity for corporate groups and government officials looking for a rare behind-the-scenes experience, as well as for student groups looking to explore real-life thriving business models.
 Our visits provide an opportunity to make vital contacts and discover key challenges of the modern world in specific industries